Kushil Gunasekera: Charity work

 After the tsunami in 2004, Canadian rock singer and guitarist Bryan Adams decided to support Sri Lanka by auctioning his guitar.
 Most of Adams's philanthropic activity is through The Bryan Adams Foundation, which aims to improve the quality of people's lives around the world by providing financial grants to support specific projects that are committed to bettering the lives of other people.
-With the donated money Foundation of Goodness not only built a 25-meter swimming pool in Seenigama, but also transformed the surrounding land into a place full of sports activities for underprivileged village children.
+With the donated money, the Foundation of Goodness not only built a 25-meter swimming pool in Seenigama, but also transformed the surrounding land into a place full of sports activities for underprivileged village children.
 After the singer saw the transparent use of his money and the effort Kushil devotes to his activities, Adams sponsored the operation of the pool for the next two years.

 Kushil Gunasekera shaking hand with a child from Finding Dreams unite during the graduation ceremony at the Centre of Excellence in Seenigama, Sri Lanka January 2024.

-In 2009, the story of Foundation of Goodness was featured on Discovery Channel Asia on the fifth anniversary of the 2004 tsunami, and Kushil Gunasekera was also featured in the video, talking about the looming prospects that unfolded as a result of tsunami waves.
+In 2009, the story of Foundation of Goodness was featured on the Discovery Channel Asia on the fifth anniversary of the 2004 tsunami, and Kushil Gunasekera was also featured in the video, talking about the looming prospects that unfolded as a result of the tsunami's waves.

 In August 2020, he collaborated alongside Keshini Ann Suraweera to establish Ceylon Artisan Network Market (CAN Market) with the intention of helping small-scale vendors by encouraging them in selling various products including innovative food items, fragrances, crafts and also the CAN Market was launched with the aim of rebooting the economy in wake of the economic crisis worsened by the COVID-19 pandemic.
 In October 2020, under his leadership, Foundation of Goodness made a fruitful collaboration with Tokyo Cement Group to reach out to domestically talented cricketers in the Northern Province and Eastern Province of Sri Lanka.

 Kushil has won many awards for his charitable work.
 Among them are these: In 2017 he received the 'Outstanding Sri Lankan Role Model' Award by Sri Lanka Unites (a youth leadership movement for hope and reconciliation).
-In 2018 Kushil received the first ever Commonwealth Points of Light Award from her majesty the Queen via her son Royal Highness The Prince Edward, Earl of Wessex.
+In 2018 Kushil received the first ever Commonwealth Points of Light Award from her majesty the Queen via her son Prince Edward, Earl of Wessex.
 In the year 2023 Kushil became the runner up prize winner of The One Humanitarian Award 2023 by Hong Kong Rotary International District 3450 few highlights of many international recognitions including the UNV award for volunteering work at its best.